shatha893/Notes/Machines/Registery/Registery.md

  * I also tried to gobuster the subfolders.
  * Found twig files in `/app/theme/base-2018/[FILENAME]` or something like that.
 Not sure that I remember it correctly.

+* Ok I'm going to check all the files I can
 <br/><br/>